popany/notes/tools/git.md

     create mode 100644 .gitmodules
     create mode 160000 DbConnector

 Notice the `160000` mode for the `DbConnector` entry.
-That is a special mode in Git that basically means you�re **recording a commit as a directory entry** rather than a subdirectory or a file.
+That is a special mode in Git that basically means you’re **recording a commit as a directory entry** rather than a subdirectory or a file.

 Lastly, push these changes: